A Geoff's Travel Club tour

 visit to the KHKD railway museum at Kněževes.
 We will then return to Prague by train.

 Wednesday, 24 June 2020

-tours and a free river cruise.
+and a river cruise.

 Overnight Prague.
 Breakfast, dinner